ecc1/gnarl/README.md

 	#define PUMP_ID		"123456"	// pump serial number (note that this is a string constant)
 	#define PUMP_FREQUENCY	916500000	// pump frequency
 	#define MMTUNE_START	916300000	// starting frequency for mmtune scans

+### WiFi configuration

+The WiFi configuration is hard-coded in the `include/wifi_config.h` file as follows:

+	#define WIFI_SSID	"network name"
+	#define WIFI_PASSWORD	"network password"

+### Nightscout configuration

+Nightscout server information is defined in`include/nightscout_config.h` as follows:

+    // DNS hostname, not a URL
+	#define NIGHTSCOUT_HOST		"your.nightscout.hostname"

+    // 40-character SHA-1 hash of your Nightscout API secret
+	#define NIGHTSCOUT_API_SECRET	"0123456789abcdef0123456789abcdef01234567"

+The SSL layer requires the root certificate used by the Nightscout server to be available at compile time in the file `include/root_cert.pem`.
+You can extract it from the output of this command:

+    openssl s_client -showcerts -connect NIGHTSCOUT_HOST:443 </dev/null

+The root certificate is the last one in the chain.